wmaynard/platform-common/MINQ.md

 While this can be relied upon for most general use, you should be aware of a few potential issues:

 1. Mongo has some restrictions on what indexes can cover.
 For example, an index can only cover one array (or other collection type) in a model.
-So, if you write a MINQ query that touches two separate arrays, you will inevitably see errors that index creation is failing.
+So, if you write a MINQ query that filters on two separate arrays (updates are OK), you will inevitably see errors that index creation is failing.
 Auto-Index creation failures won't crash your service, but they can be indicators that you've built an anti-pattern into your model structure.
 2. Auto-Indexes never use Unique Constraints
 3. Auto-Indexes never use a descending order on a field